gitachi143/aiChatbot/README.md

 ## Usage

-1. Add your OpenAI or Google Gemini API key in the settings
+1. Add your Google Gemini API key in the settings
 2. Start chatting with the AI
 3. View contextual advertisements displayed alongside conversations